Tim Healy (actor): Career

 He played Gastric in Still Open All Hours (2014–2019).

 Personal life

 Healy married actress Denise Welch in 1988.
-They had two sons before divorcing in 2012; their older son, Matty, is the lead singer of the band The 1975.
+They have two sons; their older son, Matty, is the lead singer of the band The 1975.
+They divorced in 2012.

 Healy married Joan Anderton in 2015.

 He is an avid supporter of Newcastle United FC.

 Philanthropy

 Healy often shows support for the children's charity, Children North East, which is based in Newcastle, by making appearances at events and showing support at their community-based projects.
 The charity raise funds for youth projects, such as WEYES project, in the west end area where Healy grew up.

 He co-founded the Sammy Johnson Memorial Fund, established to support young talent in North East England.
 He hosts the biennial Sunday for Sammy concerts in aid of the fund.